achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/README.md

 5. Indicator with color.
 Small ellipse on your task-bar icon with custom color.
 Useful when using multiple windows
 6. Custom background color of application
 7. Current encryption password.
 If set you can save encrypted passwords to mafile to help re-login on session troubles.
 (Not recommended)
 8. Legacy mafile mode.
-Mafile compability mode.
-If set application will save mafiles with old standart format (Default: checked)
+Mafile compability mode for another applications (SDA and etc).
+If checked application will save mafiles with old standart format (Default: checked)
 9. Allow auto-update without confirmation